TheDome/ReView/README.md

 Additionally, this is my first try at Rust with GTK3.

-# This Project is not complete yet.
-The Ability to convert the ReMarkable Byte Format (format/example.bin) into an abstract Rust Representation is not complete yet.
+# Function of this Application

+This application is able to use the livesync feature of the ReMarkable Tablet.
+Currently only new lines will be shown and neither templates nor brushes are supported but I will change this in the future.